viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 categories: [english]
 ---

 In this text about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python.
-It is guided by, and based on questions that usually come to myself when I am writing tests that need to use test doubles.
+It is guided by, and based on questions that usually come to me when I am writing tests that need to use test doubles.

-## Behind the names
+## Behind The Names

 I believe that naming things correctly is at the core of software development.
-Since there is a wide variety of names about this subject, and to avoid misunderstanding, it is necessary to set up a convention.
+Since there are a wide variety of terms in this subject area, and to avoid misunderstanding, it is necessary to set up a convention.

-**Code under test** is our target, i.e., the code we want to test.
+**Code under test** is our target i.e., the code we want to test.
 It normally is a method or a function.

 **Collaborator code** helps the code under test, usually being called by it.

-Both Code under test and Collaborator code are the **Production code**, i.e., the code that will run in production.
+Both Code under test and Collaborator code are the **Production code** i.e., the code that will run in production.

 **Test code** is the code we write to exercise — call —, the code under test and make assertions about its behaviour or its result.
 For instance, to check if the `apply_discount_on_first_order()` function decreased the price as expected.

-**Test double** is a "stunt double" replacing collaborator code as a way to run a test code.
+**Test double** is a "stunt double" that replaces collaborator code as a way to run a test code.

-All above names are self-explanatory to somebody writing tests, except the **Test double**.
-Being so, keep reading to understand a bit more about it and its importance to tests.
+All of the above termterms are self-explanatory to someone writing tests, except the **Test double**.
+Therefore, please read the explanation below to further understanding its importance to tests.

-In the cinema, stunt doubles usually look like the main actors and their work is to replace those actors in some scenes.
-Stunt doubles exist to protect the main actors from stunts or to accomplish some performance they are not capable of.
+In the cinema industry, stunt doubles look similar to the main actors and their job is to replace them in some scenes.
+Stunt doubles exist to protect the main actors from injuries, or to accomplish some performance they are not capable of.
 Somehow, a **test double** works alike, but it only replaces the "actor" during the test phase; never in production.

 Since the roles of a test double can vary, several aliases were created to distinguish them, such as: _dummy_, _fake_, _stub_, _spy_, and _mock_.
 If you are unfamiliar with this classification, I suggest you read a great text by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).